dashkite/dashkite.com/src/content/legal/terms-of-use.md

 - Use the Services to violate applicable law or infringe any person or entity's intellectual property or any other proprietary rights;

-- Attempt to gain unauthorized access to another user’s Account or to the Services (or to other computer systems or networks connected to or used together with the Services);
+- Attempt to gain unauthorized access to another customer’s Account or to the Services (or to other computer systems or networks connected to or used together with the Services);

 - Upload, transmit, or distribute to or through the Services any computer viruses, worms, or other software intended to interfere with the intended operation of a computer system or data;

-- Use the Services to harvest, collect, gather or assemble information or data regarding the Services or users of the Services except as permitted in these Terms or in a separate agreement with DashKite;
+- Use the Services to harvest, collect, gather or assemble information or data regarding the Services or customers of the Services except as permitted in these Terms or in a separate agreement with DashKite;

-- Use the Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other users from fully enjoying the Services or that could damage, disable, overburden, or impair the functioning of the Services in any manner;
+- Use the Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other customers from fully enjoying the Services or that could damage, disable, overburden, or impair the functioning of the Services in any manner;

-- Intentionally negate any user's actions to delete or edit their Content on the Services; or
+- Intentionally negate any customer's actions to delete or edit their Content on the Services; or

 - Access, query, or search the Services with any automated system, other than through our published interfaces and pursuant to their applicable terms.
 However, we conditionally grant permission to crawl the Services for the sole purpose of and solely to the extent necessary for creating publicly available searchable indices of the materials subject to the parameters set forth in our robots.txt file.

 ## 7. Moderation

 Moderating content  is an unofficial, voluntary role that may be available to you.
 We are not responsible for actions taken by the moderators.
 We recognize that moderation can take some work, so we may change the features or abilities associated with moderating from time to time without prior notice.
-We reserve the right to revoke or limit a user’s ability to moderate at any time and for any reason or no reason, including for a breach of these Terms.
+We reserve the right to revoke or limit a customer’s ability to moderate at any time and for any reason or no reason, including for a breach of these Terms.

 If you choose to moderate a subreddit: